-Unfortunately we have no means of carbon-dating the burials as no charcoal samples have turned up.
-The fragile condition of the bones also make them unsuitable for dating purposes.
-Raja De Silva (Smithsonian Seminar on pre-and proto history of Ceylon.
+Unfortunately, we have no means of carbon-dating the burials as no charcoal samples have turned up.
+The fragile condition of the bones also makes them unsuitable for dating purposes.
+Raja De Silva (Smithsonian Seminar on the pre-and proto history of Ceylon.
 1970) assigns the urn burials to C.200 B.C.- 200 A.C.

 Begley (1981) suggests a late date for Pomparippu considering the choronological sequences of the South Indian graves.
 It is believed that the culture arrived in the coastal areas of peninsular India at a relatively late date, perhaps a few centuries before the Christian era.

 Considering the fact that the culture could not have influenced Sri Lanka before it reached the coastal areas of South India from such regions as Karnataka, Begley”s suggestion in favour of a late date still holds ground.
 When we take the history of the iron-using Black-and-Red Ware culture in peninsular India we find that it was a relatively recent one.